 In addition to providing homes for aquatic species, water flowing through Yosemite fuels life throughout the park – and far beyond its borders.
 As they work to restore impacted areas of the Yosemite Wilderness, “Keep It Wild” crews of park staff and volunteers will remove backcountry campsites set up too close to water sources.
 (If you’re backpacking in the park, remember to be a hydrology hero: Camp and clean up at least 100 feet from lakes, rivers and streams!)

-MOUNTAINS: “Going to the mountains is going home,” John Muir famously wrote.
-For a diverse group of Yosemite animals, the mountains are home: a protected, rugged haven where they can forage, hunt and roam.
+MOUNTAINS: For many Yosemite animals, the mountains are a protected, rugged haven where they can forage, hunt and roam.
 Some peak-dwellers, like marmots, are a relatively common sight; others are far more elusive.

 In a stroke of serendipity, you might catch a glimpse of an endangered Sierra Nevada bighorn sheep bounding across a rocky slope in the Cathedral Range, see the crimson flash of a Sierra Nevada red fox dashing among pines, or find a four-toed, five-lobed (two at the front of the heel pad, three at the back) paw print left behind by a mountain lion.
 But you’ll probably have better luck spotting the researchers who are studying those three species this year!
 With support from donors, biologists are working to establish a self-sustaining bighorn herd in the heart of the park, looking for signs of the rare high-elevation fox and surveying Yosemite’s Puma concolor population.